anjuna-security/go-nitro-attestation/README.md

 The endpoint is available at `http://localhost:50123` and the API is available at the path `/api/v1/attestation/report`.
 The API accepts a `GET` request with three optional base64 URL encoded parameters, each supporting up to 1024 bytes (after decoding):

-  * `userPublicKey` for supplying a public key which is included in the attestation document.
+  * `publicKey` for supplying a public key which is included in the attestation document.
     When using this API for the purpose of accessing secrets in KMS, an ASN.1 DER encoded RSA 2048 bit public key is expected.
   * `userData` for providing custom data to the report.
   * `nonce` to add a nonce value to the report for hardening the request against replay attacks.